 The Learning Needs Screening, completed at the time TABE or CASAS is administered, is used to screen for possible learning disabilities.
-Based on the results of the Learning Needs Screening, referrals may be made to the Division of Rehabilitation Services (DRS)for further assessment and diagnosis of possible learning disabilities and/or for accommodations to be made in an ABE/GED class, training program, or work site.
+Based on the results, referrals may be made to the Division of Rehabilitation Services (DRS) for further assessment and diagnosis of possible learning disabilities and/or for accommodations to be made in an ABE/GED class, or for other training/employment programs.